Last Updated on

 For these reasons, benchmarking downtime–the result–is a prime way to evaluate your performance.

-Perhaps the best data on infrastructure downtime costs was compiled by ESG Global Research.
+Perhaps the best data on infrastructure downtime costs were compiled by ESG Global Research.
 Note the data here is averaged across small to large companies.
 See the “variance by company size” below to line up better with your peers.

 The data breaks down the results into three categories